 When the heart and lungs are too weak to provide oxygen to the body, ECMO can help by oxygenating the blood and helping to circulate blood.
 In this way, the heart and lungs can rest and recover.
 ECMO is short for extracorporeal membrane oxygenation.
 Children can be on ECMO for a matter of days or several weeks.

-ECMO support is offered to:
+ECMO treatment and support is offered to:

 The Heart Institute at Children’s Hospital of Pittsburgh of UPMC has the facilities and equipment to provide support for four simultaneous ECMO cases, and about 45 procedures are done each year.